steelbreeze/state.js/README.md

 ## Introduction
 State.js is a JavaScript implementation of a state machine library that supports most of the UML 2 state machine semantics.

-State.js provides a hierarchical state machine capable of managing orthogonal regions; a variety of pseudo state kinds are implemented including initial, shallow & deep history, choice, junction and entry & exit points.
+State.js provides a hierarchical state machine capable of managing orthogonal regions; a variety of pseudo state kinds are implemented including initial, shallow & deep history, choice, junction and terminate.

 ## Versioning
 The versions are in the form {major}.{minor}.{build}